magento/merchdocs/src/payment-services/onboard-payments.md

 This onboarding flow diagram shows the general process for onboarding Payment Services.

-Once you complete onboarding for sandbox or live payments, [cash flow management]({% link payment-services/financial-reporting.md %}) is accessible from Payment Services in the Admin.
+Once you complete onboarding for sandbox or live payments, [financial reporting]({% link payment-services/financial-reporting.md %}) is accessible from Payment Services in the Admin.

 If both sandbox and live payments are onboarded and enabled, you can easily switch between those modes from the Payment Services home.